Yarrow Award in Peace Studies

 2023

-Thanh Nguyen (political science/global affairs: peace studies)
+Thanh Nguyen (political science/supplementary major in peace studies)

-Farah Khashman (computer science/global affairs: peace studies)
+Farah Khashman (computer science/supplementary major in peace studies)

 2022